Module 25: Title Screen and Game Flow

 #What We've Learned

-- The title screen initializes fresh state for New Game or loads a save for Continue.
+- The title screen initializes fresh state from pristine character definitions for New Game or opens the save slot dialog for Continue.

 - The pause menu uses